python-adaptive/adaptive/README.rst

 Development
 -----------

-Clone the repository and run ``setup.py develop`` to add a link to the cloned repo into your Python path:
+Clone the repository and run ``pip install -e ".[notebook,testing,other]"`` to add a link to the cloned repo into your Python path:

 .. code:: bash

     git clone git@github.com:python-adaptive/adaptive.git
     cd adaptive
-    python3 setup.py develop
+    pip install -e ".[notebook,testing,other]"

 We highly recommend using a Conda environment or a virtualenv to manage the versions of your installed packages while working on ``adaptive``.

 In order to not pollute the history with the output of the notebooks, please setup the git filter by executing

 .. code:: bash